HOW TO FIND A JOB

 THE NOTE PAD

 One final tool that can be to your advantage is to carry some kind of note pad and pen or pencil.
 Here are a few reasons why this is important: Suppose you are at a job interview and the interviewer gives you a call-back number or some other piece of information you need to write down.
 What are your chances of getting the job if you have to ask for a pencil and paper, compared to the interviewee who pulls the same out of his or her own pocket?
+Also, if you use a smart phone become familiar with using the Memo App.
+Using it rather than pencil and paper is a good idea.

 Also, suppose you are on your way to an interview and you travel past a “Help Wanted” sign that contains a telephone number to call.
 Are you willing to risk a possible job opportunity because you forget the number?